jepusto/SingleCaseES/cran-comments.md

 ## Resubmission

-This is major release that includes new features in the built-in shiny app, new features in the effect size calculation engine, and new options for specific effect size calculation functions.
+This is minor release that includes new features in the built-in shiny app and updates to the documentation and vignettes.

 ## Test environments